 Regardless of its effect on glycemia, metformin shows positive effect on lipid metabolism: reduces total cholesterol, low density lipoproteins and triglycerides.

-When used along with meal, the rate of metformin absorption is reduced and slowed.
+When using together with food, absorption of metformin is reduced and somewhat slowed down.

 Distribution.
-Blood plasma protein binding is negligible.
-Metformin penetrates into erythrocytes.
-Cmax in blood is lower than Cmax in plasma, and is reached approximately in the same time.
-Erythrocytes most likely represent a secondary compartment of distribution.
-The mean volume of distribution (Vd) ranged between 63-276 L.
+Binding to plasma proteins is insignificant.
+Metformin penetrates red blood cells.
+The maximum concentration levels lower than the maximum concentration in plasma and reached approximately the same time.
+Red blood cells most likely represent a second cell division.
+The average volume of distribution (Vd) varies in the range of 63-276 liters.